 Shchekinoazot is one of the largest exporters to Western and Eastern Europe, the CIS, Asia, the USA and Latin America.
 About 70 per cent of the Company's total sales comes from exports.

-The quality of Shchekinoazot's products and its high approval by consumers has been confirmed by the following awards: Quality Mark of the 21st century, several Russian Quality Marks, the title 'Best Exporter in Industrial Production', medals and diplomas of the Golden Mercury national award, as well as diplomas of public regional awards 'Tula Business' and 'Tula Brand'.
+The quality of Shchekinoazot's products and its high approval by consumers has been confirmed by the following awards: Quality Mark of the 21st century, several Russian Quality Marks, the title 'Best Exporter in Industrial Production', medals and diplomas of the Golden Mercury national award.

 The company was one of the first in Russia to be certified to international standards: ISO-9001, ISO-45001 (OHSAS-18001), including environmental and health protection: ISO-14001, as well as the production of food-grade carbon dioxide: FSSC 22000.